 Donations to UNRWA can best be spent when UNRWA is given the freedom to prioritise spending and allocate funds to programmes and countries that need it most.
 Experience has shown that restrictions on donations (such as tying them to a region, a programme, a project, a category of person, etc) limit UNRWA’s ability to operate flexibly and that this harms the people we are trying to help.
 It also involves additional administration.

-UNRWA does however provide five different options for donations at present, giving donors the flexibility to contribute to our core programmes or emergency operations in the West Bank, Gaza, Lebanon or at Nahr el-Bared camp.
+UNRWA does however provide several options for donations at present, giving donors the flexibility to contribute to our core programmes or emergency response operations.

-For online donations, which are made by credit card, we can only accept Euro (EUR), pounds sterling (GBP) and US dollars (USD).
+For online donations, which are made by credit card, we can only accept Euro (EUR), pounds sterling (GBP), US dollars (USD) and Brazilian Real (BRL).
 Limiting the number of currencies for credit card donations helps us reduce administration costs.

 We can take donations via MasterCard, Visa debit and Visa credit.
-MasterCard and Visa payments are possible in euro (EUR), pounds sterling (GBP), and US dollars (USD) and Brazilian Real (BRL).
+MasterCard and Visa payments are possible in euro (EUR), pounds sterling (GBP), US dollars (USD) and Brazilian Real (BRL).
 Donations can also be made through PayPal.

 UNRWA takes great care to keep the details you provide for credit card payments confidential.
 We use RBS WorldPay, which ensures an optimum level of security.
 To prevent fraud, your data is encrypted and then transmitted automatically and directly to the credit card issuer, who processes the payment.

 If you have given a valid email address, you will receive an email acknowledging your donation about 15 minutes later.
 If you do not receive a confirmation email, you can contact us at email@example.com to request acknowledgement of your donation.

 Donations made directly to UNRWA may not be tax deductible in your country of residence.
 Laws regarding contributions to United Nations agencies vary from country to country.
 Please contact your local tax advisor for guidelines on whether your gift is tax deductible.